Aankirz/Tourism-website/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-blue?style=for-the-badge&logo=javascript&logoColor=white)

 # Description
-Wizata is a village tourism site.
+Wisata is a village tourism site.
 We aim to boost the rural economy of Indonesian villages by empowering the villagers and bringing tourists to the remote villages.
-We collaborate with villagers to provide native accomodation to the tourists.
-Villagers can list their property in our website.
-We provide tourists to the villagers and owners of small guest houses of villages.
+We collaborate with villagers to provide native accommodation to tourists.
+Villagers can list their property on our website.
+We provide tourists to the villagers and owners of small guest houses in villages.
 Villagers can even become tour guides or organise cultural festivals for our tourists.

 # How to run the project
 ## 🛠️ Installation Steps